European-XFEL/Karabo/doc/concepts/broker.rst

 Connect to the slow control properties of a device via a point-to-point connection because they devour a large amount of data.
-In this way logging messages to not stress the broker unecessarily.
+In this way logging messages does not stress the broker unnecessarily.
 See Section :ref:`data_logging` for details.

 P2P Communication For Pipelined Processing and DAQ